-This Licence is a legal agreement between you and Arm Limited ("Arm") for the use of the document accompanying this Licence ("Document").
-Arm is only willing to license the Document to you on condition that you agree to the terms of this Licence.
+This Licence is a legal agreement between you and Arm Limited ("Arm") for the use of Arm's intellectual property (including, without limitation, any copyright) embodied in the document accompanying this Licence ("Document").
+Arm licenses its intellectual property in the Document to you on condition that you agree to the terms of this Licence.
 By using or copying the Document you indicate that you agree to be bound by the terms of this Licence.
-If you do not agree to the terms of this Licence, Arm is unwilling to license this Document to you and you may not use or copy the Document.